lyokato/aws_ex_ray/README.md

 ### received internal request on (2)

-If you use AwsExRay.Plug, automatically continue tracing.
+If you setup AwsExRay.Plug, it automatically takes over tracing.

 ```elixir
 defmodule MyInternalAPIRouter do